dsluo-archive/csx730-vfs/README.md

 ### I/O Control & Basic File System API

 This API provides block I/O disk emulation.
-Users of the is API can open disk images and get / read and put / write blocks on the opened disks. **An implementation is provided for you in `csx730_ioctl.so`.** Readers whould consult `csx730_ioctl.h` for complete documentation.
+Users of this API can open disk images and get / read and put / write blocks on the opened disks. **An implementation is provided for you in `csx730_ioctl.so`.** Readers whould consult `csx730_ioctl.h` for complete documentation.
 Here is a summary of the functions provided by the API: